MobileNativeFoundation/rules_xcodeproj/tools/generators/README.md

     `attributes.TargetAttributes`, `targets`, and `knownRegions`
 - [`pbxtargetdependencies`](pbxtargetdependencies/README.md):
   - Creates four+ files:
-    - A partial containing the `PBXTargetDependency` and `PBXContainerItemProxy` elements
+    - A partial containing the `PBXTargetDependency` and `PBXContainerItemProxy` objects
     - A partial containing the `PBXProject.attributes.TargetAttributes` property
     - A partial containing:
       - The `PBXProject.targets` property